AyeshaTalha/AmazonConnectCallCentre/README.md

 <p align="center">
 <img src="https://imgur.com/cqlbtyf.png" height="80%" width="80%"> <br/>

 Click on Create Contact Flow.
 Name the Flow as the Main Flow.
 On the lefthand side, you can see a list of blocks.
 You can drag and drop these blocks on the righthand side to create the flow.
 Let's start by creating a Play prompt.
-Whenever a customer calls in, this prompt will be played to greet the customer.Drag and Drop thr Play Prompt to the righthand side and enter the Message to be played.
+Whenever a customer calls in, this prompt will be played to greet the customer.Drag and Drop thr Play Prompt to the righthand side, enter the Message to be played and Publish the flow.
 <p align="center">
 <img src="https://imgur.com/mncV6Jy.png" height="80%" width="80%"> <br/>